opea-project/GenAIInfra/kubeai/README.md

 # Using the Models

-Assuming you don’t have any ingress gateway available, you can use the below `kubectl port-forward` command to access the modes you have deployed.
+Assuming you don’t have any ingress gateway available, you can use the below `kubectl port-forward` command to access the models you have deployed.

 ```
 kubectl port-forward svc/kubeai -n kubeai 8000:80